 Some events may be reported as an "other serious" event when they do not have their own discrete event on the provincial AEFI report form.
-Amongst these events, 102 were for various thrombotic/ thromboembolic conditions.
-These included 23 strokes and one cerebral venous sinus thrombosis without thrombocytopenia (i.e., not a TTS case), 14 myocardial infarctions, 24 pulmonary emboli, 34 deep vein thromboses, and six superficial vein thromboses.
+Amongst these events, 104 were for various thrombotic/ thromboembolic conditions.
+These included 23 strokes and one cerebral venous sinus thrombosis without thrombocytopenia (i.e., not a TTS case), 14 myocardial infarctions, 25 pulmonary emboli, 34 deep vein thromboses, and seven superficial vein thromboses.
 None of these events met the TTS criteria as none were associated with new onset thrombocytopenia.^{8,9}

 One "other serious" report was received for an individual with capillary leak syndrome with onset five weeks after AstraZeneca vaccine.
 Capillary leak syndrome is a very rare condition associated with the AstraZeneca vaccine.
-By June 2021 only six cases had been identified in Europe following over 78 million doses of AstraZeneca vaccine administered.19 Health Canada has issued an advisory for this condition and its association with AstraZeneca/COVISHIELD vaccines.20
+By June 2021 only six cases had been identified in Europe following over 78 million doses of AstraZeneca vaccine administered.
+Health Canada has issued an advisory for this condition and its association with AstraZeneca/COVISHIELD vaccines.
+Description of the condition and its association with AstraZeneca/COVISHIELD vaccines.

 There have been four non-fatal confirmed cases of TTS reported in BC to date, three of which were adults in their 30s or 40s and the fourth was in their 60s.
 The first had onset four days after receipt of the AstraZeneca vaccine with a low platelet count found upon presentation for care, and a diagnosis of pulmonary embolism.
 The second case had abdominal symptoms that progressed the week after receiving the AstraZeneca vaccine, with a diagnosis of abdominal venous thrombus and thrombocytopenia.
 The third case also had symptoms develop in the week after AstraZeneca vaccine.
 Upon presentation to care, thrombocytopenia was detected.
 The individual was assessed for possible TTS, and identification of an abdominal venous thrombus was made in hospital.
-All three of these individuals followed the first dose of AstraZeneca and had a positive anti-platelet factor 4 antibody test.
+All three of these individuals followed the first dose of

+AstraZeneca and had a positive anti-platelet factor 4 antibody test.
 The fourth individual suffered a stroke a week after the second dose of the AstraZeneca vaccine.
 Thrombocytopenia was identified in hospital; the anti-platelet factor 4 antibody test was negative.

-There have been 73 reports of pericarditis/myocarditis.
-Thirty-four individuals were diagnosed with pericarditis alone, sixteen with myocarditis alone, and 23 with myopericarditis.
-Ages ranged from 14 to 95 with a median of 41.6 years, and 46 were male.
-Twenty-five had received Moderna vaccine, 43 had Pfizer vaccine, and five had AstraZeneca/COVISHIELD.
-Thirty-four of these events occurred after a second dose (18 Pfizer and 16 Moderna).
+There have been 79 reports of pericarditis/myocarditis.
+Thirty-seven individuals were diagnosed with pericarditis alone, nineteen with myocarditis alone, and 23 with myopericarditis.
+Ages ranged from 14 to 95 with a median of 41.7 years, and 50 were male.
+Twenty-eight had received Moderna vaccine, 46 had Pfizer vaccine, and five had AstraZeneca/COVISHIELD.
+Thirty-seven of these events occurred after a second dose (19 Pfizer and 18 Moderna).
 Some had alternate explanations including rheumatic diseases or a genetic syndrome associated with cardiac disorders.
-All sixteen of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
-Sixteen (out of 34) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for either myocarditis or pericarditis.21 These conditions are being investigated as a possible safety signal after mRNA vaccines, with an association seen in several countries including the US and UK as well as in Ontario, especially in adolescent and young adult males and with the 2nd dose.^{5-7,12}
+Eighteen of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
+Nineteen (out of 37) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
+Sixteen (out of 23) myopericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for either myocarditis or pericarditis.
+These conditions are being investigated as a possible safety signal after mRNA vaccines, with an association seen in several countries including the US and UK as well as in Ontario, especially in adolescent and young adult males and with the 2nd dose.
+5-7,12